Blue (English group): 2002–2004: One Love and Guilty

 Blue's second album, One Love, was released in October 2002, entering at number one on the UK Albums Chart and selling more than 150,000 copies.
 Three singles were released from the album: "One Love", which peaked at number three, "Sorry Seems to Be the Hardest Word", featuring vocals from Elton John, which peaked at number one, and "U Make Me Wanna", which peaked at number four.
 The song "Supersexual" was issued in parts of South America and Spain in order to promote the band in the region.
 The album peaked at number one on the UK Albums Chart, where it stayed for one week.
 On 20 December 2003 it was certified 4× Platinum in the UK.
-In June 2003, Hugh and David Nicholson of 1970s Scottish band Blue took the group to court, attempting to sue them and their record label EMI for £5 million.
+In June 2003, Hugh and David Nicholson of 1970s Scottish rock band Blue took the group to court, attempting to sue them and their record label EMI for £5 million.
 The case was a high-profile High Court case over the rights to use the name Blue.
 After some negotiation, the two groups agreed to drop the case and were both allowed to continue to be known as Blue and to use the name commercially.

 Their third album, Guilty, was released in autumn 2003, entering at number one on the UK Albums Chart and selling 100,000 copies on the week of release.
 The album spawned four singles, including the title track, "Guilty", which peaked at number two, "Signed, Sealed, Delivered, I'm Yours", featuring vocals from Stevie Wonder and Angie Stone, which peaked at number 11, "Breathe Easy", which peaked at number four, and "Bubblin'", which peaked at number nine.
 The album ended up selling more than 1 million copies in the UK alone.
 The song "The Gift" was released to promote the album in Japan.

 It was released on 3 November 2003 in the United Kingdom and on 25 November in the United States.
 It debuted at number one on the UK Singles Chart after its release, and it was certified 2× Platinum in December 2003.

 The album was particularly successful in the UK, Europe, Japan and New Zealand.
 "Guilty", "Signed, Sealed, Delivered I'm Yours", "Breathe Easy" and "Bubblin'" were released as singles from the album.
 "Guilty", co-written by Gary Barlow, was the most successful single from the album, peaking at number two in the UK.